 At the same time, Distributed Networks i.e. DNSPs are evaluating the prices of such an investment as well as how much of them can be delivered to the customers; the Australian Energy Regulator aims to point out that these prices should be evaluated against the numerous benefits of residential solar and domestic storage and shortly electronic vehicles, must provide to a wider power grid.

-An elongated explanatory announcement following the AER draft document states that” As DER keenness levels grow and user expectations regarding SER use develop, network companies have suggested to invest in projects intended for growing hosting capacity and assisting a wide range of DER services”.
+An elongated explanatory announcement following the AER draft document states that” As DER keenness levels grow and user expectations regarding SER use develop, network companies have suggested investing in projects intended for growing hosting capacity and assisting a wide range of DER services”.

-A lot of DNSPs have developed business cases to support DER projects on a financial basis.
+A lot of DNSPs have developed business cases to support DER projects financially.
 This explanation needs measuring DER advantages, not only to the network in the question but also to the wide range of electrical systems, along with the impact DER could have on the retail energy marketplace.

-With respect to the retail energy market, the draft note affirms the more evident fact that the customer-driven acceptance of DER up to now mostly rooftop PV solar, has benefitted to decrease the entire price of supply experienced by all the customers, letting electricity prices down not seen in years.
+With respect to the retail energy market, the draft note affirms the more evident fact that the customer-driven acceptance of DER, up to now, mostly rooftop PV solar, has benefitted by decreasing the entire price of supply experienced by all the customers, letting electricity prices down not seen in years.

 The document states that “Increased DER production stands in for production by marginal centralized generators, which might have greater short-run marginal costs, as fuel and maintenance costs.”
 Additionally, it says that customer investment in DER decreases the requirement for investment in new or replacement centralized generators and could support the efficient working of the power grid by offering important system services like FCAS (Frequency Control).

-But, it’s not where the advantages and cost of DER stop.
+But, it’s not where the advantages and costs of DER stop.
 Instead, the Australian

-Energy Regulator shows, DER provides a variety of network-specific advantages that DNSPs must include into their investment calculations and as a result, deduct from the total price.
+Energy Regulator shows that DER provides a variety of network-specific advantages that DNSPs must include in their investment calculations and, as a result, deduct from the total price.

 Or, as the AER states- “where a DNSP calculates – an advantage related to a DER integration investment, it must show that its expansion overheads have been altered in a continuous manner”.

 Therefore, what are these network advantages?
-Here are the benefits- one of them is an environmental benefit and some rare benefits of DER that are stated by AER:
+Here are the benefits- one of them is an environmental benefit and some rare benefits of DER that AER states:

 Let’s look at each of them in detail: